American decline

 Disused Bethlehem Steel plant in Bethlehem, Pennsylvania.
 At the height of its success and productivity, the company was a symbol of American manufacturing leadership in the world.
 The company suspended most of its steelmaking operations in 1982 and declared bankruptcy in 2001; this factory is now part of the Bethlehem Works development site.

 American decline is the idea that the United States is diminishing in power on a relative basis geopolitically, militarily, financially, economically, and technologically.
 It can also refer to absolute declines demographically, socially, morally, spiritually, culturally, in matters of healthcare, and/or on environmental issues.
 There has been debate over the extent of the decline and whether it is relative or absolute.
+Empirical research on public opinion has found that responses on metrics such as national pride, faith in government, belief in the "American Dream", and belief in the future of the country, reached their historic lowest in the 2020s-present.

 Shrinking military advantages, deficit spending, geopolitical overreach, and a shift in moral, social, and behavioral conditions have been associated with American decline.
 The ascent of China as a potential superpower emerged as a central concern in discussions about the decline of American influence since the late 2010s, with some scholars suggesting that China has the potential to challenge the United States' current position as the world's leading superpower, though other scholars have criticized this view.

 Scholars say that the perception of decline, or declinism, has long been part of American culture.
-Rhetoric of American decline was prevalent in the 1950s, 1970s and 1980s, as well as during the 2008 financial crisis.
+Rhetoric of American decline was prevalent in the 1950s, 1970s and 1980s, as well as during the 2008 financial crisis and the 2020s.
+However, recent public opinion polls conducted in the 2020s have found that Americans' beliefs in the future of the country have reached their lowest point since public tracking began.